-- Use a gel pen or have your checks printed to prevent check washing.
+- Use a gel pen to prevent check washing.

 - Balance your checkbook every month without fail.
-Over 50 percent of Americans fail to open their bank statements every month, and although you might get away with that, you still run the risk of being a victim of check fraud — and never even know it.
+Many people fail to open their bank statements every month, which is risky because you might be the victim of check fraud and not even know it.

 - Cut down on the number of checks you’re writing.
-Writing a check to pay your credit card bill is one thing; writing a check to pay the cashier for your weekly groceries might be a risk.
+Writing a check to pay your credit card bill is one thing; writing a check to pay the cashier for your weekly groceries might can be riskier.